 As soon as you know that the meeting has to be called off, inform the client immediately.
 The earlier you let them know, the better it is for them to make alternative arrangements.

 It's courteous to send an email one week before the meeting.
-If that's not possible, inform at least 24 hours before the scheduled time.
+If that's not possible, inform them at least 24 hours before the scheduled time.
 Anything less than that may come across as rude and unprofessional.

 Explain the reason

 Be clear about why the meeting is called off.
 The client will want to know what happened and be honest with them.
 It will help them understand your situation.
 Your explanation should also be as concise and straightforward as possible.